-- Migrate an iPrint printer from one device to another. - Install the utility on a device that is not a ZENworks server. - 1 Copy the ippmanagement.zip file from the ZENworks\installation\directory\microfocus\zenworks\install\downloads\ tools directory to a temporary location.
+- Migrate an iPrint printer fromone device to another. - Install the utility on a device that is not a ZENworks Server. - 1 Copy the ippmanagement.zip file from the ZENworks\installation\directory\novell\zenworks\install\downloads\tools directory to a temporary location.